Art Curriculum

 - Visual reading of artworks and analysing pieces

-- Staff to promote reading of art books for pleasure - 'Mr H's favourite art book is'.
+- Staff promote reading of art books for both research purposes and discovering new artists